PretendoNetwork/website/docs/en_US/install/wiiu.md

 Welcome to Pretendo Network!
 [Already have Pretendo installed, but need help making your Pretendo Network ID?](#pnid-setup-1)

-## Select your homebrew environment
+Select the homebrew environment you're currently using:
 - ### [Tiramisu](#tiramisu-1)
 - ### [Aroma](#aroma-1)
 - ### [Other](#other-1)